 - The majority of telecommunications researchers work in offices or laboratories.
 Exact work locations will depend on the nature of your research and facilities available.

 - Due to the way in which research is funded, many posts, particularly in academia, are offered as fixed-term contracts.
 Competition for the permanent roles that do exist is therefore fierce.

 - Jobs are based throughout the UK, although there may be more around university towns or industrial areas.

 - Overseas travel is possible, especially if you work in the commercial sector.
 Many of the companies involved have their headquarters in other countries but maintain their research facilities in the UK.

 - Many universities work in partnership with overseas businesses or universities, but this varies depending on the organisation and the projects undertaken.
-There are also opportunities to travel overseas to attend conferences, either as a delegate or to present a paper.
+Opportunities to travel overseas to attend conferences, either as a delegate or to present a paper, are available.

 - computer science

 - information technology

 Entry without a degree or HND is unlikely.